Chapter 3

 To ensure that the teeth line up in a manner that does not restrict the mandibular range of motion, initial chewing patterns in children include wide lateral thrusts on opening, (as seen below right).
 After the bite table is established, the wide lateral opening thrusts disappear, and the chewing pattern reverses to become the normal adult chewing pattern, with the lower jawbone opening near the midline and closing from a more lateral position for power-crushing (as seen below left).

-In the lower jawbone, bite forces cause the front portion, the corpus which contains the dental arch, to advance and rotate upward in front.
+While bite forces displace the corpus anteriorly, they also rotate the corpus superiorly, shortening the front of the face.
+For that reason, strong jaw muscles are correlated with short anterior faces.
 Generally, the upward rotation of the mandibular corpus can be seen most clearly relative to the two rami behind it, which function as the handles from which the corpus is suspended.
 The rami are stable architectural landmarks, because their positions are controlled by the steady postural tensions of the temporalis muscles, so they function somewhat as a reference point from which the rotation of the corpus can be measured at their intersection - the gonial angles, which are acute in people with strong jaw muscles and obtuse in people with weak jaw muscles.

 THE FREEWAY SPACE, THE MAXILLO-MANDIBULAR JOINT SPACE

-Bite forces are necessary for maintaining the space at rest between the upper and lower jawbones (AKA the freeway space), because growth adaptation is unable to limit vertical growth with the normal controls provided by postural tonus.
-Other joint spaces in the body are maintained by light passive forces due to the resting tonus of the muscles which cross the joint; but the teeth are wired with too many neuromuscular reflexes to have them maintain light steady contact.
-Therefore to maintain the vertical height of the face in concert with the rest of the postural system, the eruption force in the teeth and their surrounding tissues during sleep must be counterbalanced by bite forces during the day.
+Bite forces are necessary for maintaining the space at rest between the upper and lower jawbones (AKA the freeway space), because muscle resting postures cannot maintain the maxillo-mandibular joint space like they do in other joints.
+Light steady postural forces shape the bones and the joint spaces between them elsewhere, but the teeth are wired with too many neuromuscular reflexes to have them maintain light steady contact.
+Therefore to maintain the vertical height of the face in concert with the rest of the postural system, the eruption force in the teeth and their surrounding tissues during sleep is counterbalanced by bite forces during the day.
 As a result, the length of the front of the face is inversely proportional to jaw muscle strength.
-When disease or injury damages the jaw muscles, the mandibular corpus rotates sharply down and back.
-A longitudinal growth study of a patient with muscular dystrophy below shows extreme downward and backward mandibular rotation, compared with the white line showing normal growth in the X-ray on the right side below, because there are no bite forces to oppose the influence of gravity and eruption of the teeth and the alveolar processes.

 FOOTNOTES